gSchool/ada-1-intro-to-ruby/00-variables-data-types/03-wk01-exercise-intro-random-menu.md

 ## Random Menu Submission

 You will submit this Random Menu exercise by following these special directions.
-These directions will get you to put your Random Menu code in a gist, and then share that gist with us.
+These directions will get you to put your Random Menu code in a repl, and then share that repl with us.

 Work on your solution until you are ready to submit.
 Then...